-All citizens and foreign workers are covered by the social health care system in Luxembourg.
-The services are either available for free or can be reimbursed after the care has been provided.
-Up to 90% of medical services can be covered by the state insurance system.
+The services are either available for free or can be reimbursed after the care has been provided. can be covered by the state insurance system.

-Senior citizens and unemployed people who plan to obtain a residence permit in Luxembourg must get a private health insurance plan prior to their arrival in the country.
+Senior people, yet unemployed and other people who only plan to obtain a residence permit in Luxembourg must get a private health insurance plan before they arrive in the country.

 The state will only cover your treatment if the doctor is a member of the state healthcare system.
 All doctors who are entitled to work in Luxembourg are contracted by the Caisse nationale de santé (CNS).